bpelikan/GitBlogs/_posts/2015-07-27-Property-and-its-attributes-in-objective-c.md

 ---
 ---

-* @synthesize: @synthesize can only be used to property, not iVar.
+All the attributes of a property defines how the compiler generate the `getter` and `setter` accessors.

 * atomic / nonatomic

-* strong / weak
+* strong / weak: used for ARC.

 * assign / retain / copy: go to [here](http://blog.csdn.net/jiarusun000/article/details/6991249) for reference.

-* readonly / readwrite
+These properties define how the compiler generate the `setter` accessor.

+* readonly / readwrite: if a property is declared as `readonly`, the compiler will only declare the getter accessor, so that you can not call setter accessor.
+This is called `readonly`.

+Apart from above, `@synthesize` define the instance variable used for accessors. `@synthesize` can only be used to property, not iVar.
+For more info, see [Property vs Instance Variable (iVar) in objective-c](http://hongchaozhang.github.io/GitBlogs/code/2015/07/22/Property-vs-Instance-Variable(iVar)-in-Objective-C.html).

 [Here](http://www.cnblogs.com/andyque/archive/2011/08/03/2125728.html) has a detail description.
 And the useful part: